With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Missouri

-Missouri classifies tiny homes on wheels as RV, and there are strict regulations about parking the mobile homes.
+Missouri classifies tiny homes on wheels as RV, and strict regulations about parking mobile homes exist.

 -